-The global community is a vibrant and vital aspect of the Williams experience—students come from more than 70 countries and international students make up nearly ten percent of our student body.
-Undergraduates mingle with graduate CDE students; international teaching associates sponsored by the CFLLC; and international visiting faculty and scholars.
+The global community is a vibrant and vital aspect of the Williams experience—students come from more than 70 countries and international students make up over ten percent of our student body.
+Undergraduates mingle with graduate CDE students; international teaching associates sponsored by the CGLLC; and international visiting faculty and scholars.

 It starts with an admission process committed to building a community that includes the brightest minds from around the world.
 Admission representatives travel extensively to meet these students in their home countries, and international applicants follow the same application procedures as U.S. citizens, with no additional forms or tests required.